Alfresco/docs-alfresco/ags/latest/using/gs/faq.md

 ## Why can't I upload a file when I have the required permissions?

 In each folder you can't have multiple files of the same name.
-You might have permissions to add files, but may not have security clearance to see, for example, files that have been classified as Top Secret.
+You might have permissions to add files, but may not have {% include tooltip.html word="securityclassification" text="security classification" %} to see, for example, files that have been classified as Top Secret.
 If you try to upload a file when there is already one in the folder, even if you can't see it, you'll receive a message: Unexpected error occurred during upload of new content.